 3) Case reports

-Case report should be organized in the following order: Title page, Unstructured abstract and Keywords, Introduction, Case report, Discussion, Conflict of interest, Acknowledgments (if necessary), References, Tables, Figures, and Legends.
+Case report should be organized in the following order: Title page, Unstructured abstract (less than 150 words) and Keywords, Introduction, Case report, Discussion, Conflict of interest, Acknowledgments (if necessary), References, Tables, Figures, and Legends.
 The text should be limited to 6 tables, 6 figures and 15 references.

 2. General guideline